martinwicke/tensorflow-tutorial/README.md

 * Deepdream

 These are all presented via [Jupyter](jupyter.org) notebooks.
-To run them on your local machines, you will need to set up [Docker](docker.org) on your machine.
+To run them on your machine, you will need a working TensorFlow installation (v0.10.0RC0).

-Note: If you already have Docker installed or are running natively
+Below are instructions on how to set up a TensorFlow environment using Docker.

 ## Setup

-For this tutorial, we'll use Docker, which runs your notebooks from a virtual machine.
+Docker runs your notebooks from a virtual machine.
 Docker images already contain installed and compiled versions of TensorFlow.

-Note: it’s quite possible to install TensorFlow natively on your machine (and recommended for long-term experimentation), but for simplicity we have docmented the Docker procedure here.
+Note: it’s quite possible to [install TensorFlow natively](https://tensorflow.org/get_started/os_setup.html) on your machine (and this is recommended for long-term experimentation), but for simplicity we have docmented only the Docker procedure here.

 Prerequisites:
-* A Mac or Ubuntu Linux machine
+* A Mac or Ubuntu Linux machine (Docker will work on Windows, but the step-by-step instructions here may not work perfectly since we have not tried them)
 * Some knowledge of Python

 ### Ubuntu Linux